-The Union of Myanmar is currently undergoing a transition to constitutional democracy, and considerable efforts still need to be made to complete the process.
-In 2013, the Community of Democracies, in cooperation with Australia-Myanmar Constitutional Democracy Forum, launched the Myanmar Constitutional Democracy Project, that aims to facilitate an inclusive constitutional framework, through embracing all stakeholders within society and providing them with the necessary legal tools and language to engage in the process of drafting and amending it.
+The Republic of the Union of Myanmar is currently undergoing a transition to constitutional democracy, and considerable efforts still need to be made to complete the process.
+In 2015, the Community of Democracies started cooperation with the Myanmar Constitutional Democracy Project that aims to facilitate an inclusive constitutional framework, through embracing all stakeholders within society and providing them with the necessary legal tools and language to engage in the process of drafting and amending it.

 By contributing to the creation of a politically diverse and constitutionally literate environment, this project increased prospects of peaceful transition and development in Myanmar.
 The outcomes of the project are thus long-term, and expected to continue to be visible long after the end of the workshops.